This story has been updated

-As a result, 1,445 troops from the Mexican National Guard will provide security starting Dec.
+As a result, 1,445 troops from the Mexican National Guard began providing security Dec.
 1 to tourist areas in Quintana Roo, focusing on the municipalities of Benito Juárez, Solidaridad and Tulum.
+Days after the special battalion began patrolling the area, gunfire broke out on a beach in Cancún’s hotel zone.
+Police reported shooters arrived on jet skis Dec.
+7 and fired in the air.
+No injuries were reported.

 The recent violence hasn’t done much to deter travelers from visiting the region.